AnabolicsAnonymous/Roid-Assistant/README.md

 ## **Updating:**

-- To update first navigate into the Upload-Assistant directory: `cd Upload-Assistant`
+- To update first navigate into the Roid-Assistant directory: `cd Roid-Assistant`

 - Run a `git pull` to grab latest updates